 - After ten (10) years of cumulative power up, this unit will "chirp" every 30 seconds.
-This is an "operational end of life" feature which will indicate that it is time to replace the plarm - Loud 85 decibel alarm - HUSH Control Feature that silences the unit during nuisance alarm situations (see page 16). - · Oversized test button for easy activation - Test button performs the following functions: - o Tests the units electronics and verifies proper unit operation - o Resets the unit during CO alarm - o Peak Level Memory - o Activates or cancels Hush® Feature - Mounting bracket designed for easy orientation of the unit - Green and red LED lights that indicate normal operation and alarm status - o Green Light: The green LED will be lit continuously (AC power), or flash every 30 seconds (battery power) to indicate the unit is operating properly.
+This is an "operational end of life" feature which will indicate that it is time to replace the alarm. - Loud 85 decibel alarm - HUSH Control Feature that silences the unit during nuisance alarm situations (see page 16). - Oversized test button for easy activation - Test button performs the following functions: - o Tests the units electronics and verifies proper unit operation - o Resets the unit during CO alarm - o Peak Level Memory - o Activates or cancels Hush® Feature - Mounting bracket designed for easy orientation of the unit - Green and red LED lights that indicate normal operation and alarm status - o Green Light: The green LED will be lit continuouslyor or flash every 30 seconds to indicate the unit is operating properly.
 In HUSH® mode the LED blinks every 2 seconds and once per second if it is the initiating alarm. - o Red Light: When a dangerous level of smoke or carbon monoxide is detected the red LED light will flash and the corresponding alarm pattern (depending on the source) will sound.
-If the unit malfunctions, the red LED light will flash and the unit will chirp every 30 seconds indicating a system problem. - Powered by 120V AC (60 Hz, 75 mA max) wire-in connector and is also equipped with a 9V battery backup. - Can be interconnected to other Kidde/Nighthawk brand smoke and CO alarms (see page 15 for details). - Tamper Resist Feature that deters children and others from removing the battery or alarm
+If the unit malfunctions, the red LED light will flash and the unit will chirp every 30 seconds indicating a system problem. - The alarm is battery operated with a 9V battery. - Tamper Resist Feature that deters children and others from removing the battery or alarm